CGLemon/Sayuri/bash/CONFIG.md

         "DownSampleRate" : 16,          # Bigger is better but may be slow down.
         "MacroFactor" : 1,
         "WeightDecay" : 1e-4,

+        "ChunksIncreasingC" : 5000,     # Slowly increase the replay buffer size when probing at least
+                                        # chunks.
+Will load "NumberChunks" chunks if we don't give
+                                        # any value (or null).
-        "NumberChunks" : 20000,         # Will load last X chunks.
-Default is 25 games for
+        "NumberChunks" : 20000,         # Will load last X chunks at most.
+Each chunk has only one game
-                                        # each chunk.
+                                        # by default.

-        "PolicySurprisingFactor" : 0.5, # One factor of sample rate
+        "PolicySurpriseFactor" : 0.5,   # One factor of sample rate

         "LearningRateSchedule" : [
             [0,       1e-2]             # The format is [X, lr].
 Will use the lr rate